leomeyer/Arducom/src/slave/hello-world/README.md

 	$ sudo apt-get install g++

 It is possible that you don't have a g++ version that supports C++11 (i. e., a version number below 4.8).
 In this case you may have to install g++ 4.8 or newer on your operation system.
+Please check the web on how to do this.
 You may also have to change make.sh and make-ftp.sh to use your specific compiler version.

 To successfully compile you may also have to install libssl-dev: